UBC-MDS/programming-in-python-for-data-science/slides/module1_06.md

 ## Cereal Data

-Let’s import pandas and bring in our dataset named `cereal.csv` using the name of the candy bar as the index like we did last time with `index_col=0`.
+Let’s import pandas and bring in a dataset named `cereal.csv` using the name of the cereals as the index like we did last time with `index_col=0`.

 ``` python